proinsias/proinsias.github.io/_posts/2017/2017-04-05-Python-Mutable-default-arguments.md

 ---
 layout: single
-title: "Python: Mutable default arguments"
+title: 'Python: Mutable default arguments'
 date: 2017-04-05 05:23
-last_modified_at: 2017-04-05 05:34
+last_modified_at: 2023-04-26 13:22:37
+categories:
-categories: til
+    - til
 tags:
     - python
     - til
 ---

 One of the most confusing moments for new developers is when they discover how